-Osteopathic Principles and Practice (OPP): The fundamental approach to patient health and wellness guided by the tenants of osteopathic medicine.

-Practice Gap Analysis (Needs Assessment): A practice gap analysis is an analysis of the type of CME that is needed by the intended audience for a CME activity, which has been proposed or conducted.
+- Osteopathic Principles and Practice (OPP): The fundamental approach to patient health and wellness guided by the tenants of osteopathic medicine. - Osteopathic Recognition: Osteopathic Recognition is a designation conferred by the ACGME's Osteopathic Recognition Committee upon ACGME accredited programs that demonstrate, through a formal application process, the commitment to teaching and assessing Osteopathic Principles and Practice (OPP) at the graduate medical education level.
+Programs with Osteopathic Recognition can be found at https://apps.acgme.org/ads/Public/Reports/Report/17 - Practice Gap Analysis (Needs Assessment): A practice gap analysis is an analysis of the type of CME that is needed by the intended audience for a CME activity, which has been proposed or conducted.
 The results of practice gap assessments are used in the design and planning of the content and delivery modality for CME activities.
-There are criteria that must be met when requesting AOA Category 1-A or Category 1-B credit.

-Probation: Accreditation status given to accredited sponsors that have serious problems meeting AOA requirements.
+There are criteria that must be met when requesting AOA Category 1-A or Category 1-B credit. - Probation: Accreditation status given to accredited sponsors that have serious problems meeting AOA requirements.
 Probation may also be given to providers whose document surveys are rejected.
 The accredited sponsor is allotted 10 working days to correct the noncompliance issues in order to achieve accreditation status before submitted to the AOA Bureau of Osteopathic Education.
-While on probation, a sponsor/provider may not sponsor/jointly sponsor new activities.

-Program Sponsor: A program sponsor is an organization that is recognized by non-AOA accreditor and/or offers CME programs recognized by non-AOA organizations.
-An example of one such accrediting agency is the Accreditation Bureau for Continuing Medical Education (ACCME) that accredits CME sponsors, but does not approve individual activities.
-The American Academy of Family Physicians (AAFP) approves individual activities, but does not accredit sponsors.

-Provider: A non-AOA accredited organization that provides CME activities under the discretion and approval of an AOA Accredited Category 1 CME Sponsor.

-Written Agreement: Companies and providers who wish to ensure that their activities will not be subject to regulation should design and carry out their activities based on written agreement between the company and the provider documenting that the provider will be solely responsible for designing and conducting the activity, and that the activity will be educational and non-promotional in nature.
+While on probation, a sponsor/provider may not sponsor/jointly sponsor new activities. - Program Sponsor: A program sponsor is an organization that is recognized by non-AOA accreditors and/or offers CME programs recognized by non-AOA organizations.
+An example of one such accrediting agency is the Accreditation Bureau for Continuing Medical Education (ACCME) that accredits CME sponsors but does not approve individual activities.
+The American Academy of Family Physicians (AAFP) approves individual activities but does not accredit sponsors. - Provider: A non-AOA accredited organization that provides CME activities under the discretion and approval of an AOA Accredited Category 1 CME Sponsor. - Written Agreement: Companies and providers who wish to ensure that their activities will not be subject to regulation should design and carry out their activities based on written agreement between the company and the provider documenting that the provider will be solely responsible for designing and conducting the activity, and that the activity will be educational and non-promotional in nature.